A Different Kind of Education

 Serious Study—Designed for Real Teens

-LeaderEd High is academically rigorous—but intentionally layered.
+LeaderEd High is academically rigorous—but it is not rigid.

 Meeting each teen where they are at and inviting them to do a little more.